wellcometrust/grants_tagger_light/README.md

 You now have access to the `grants-tagger` command line interface!

+## 3. Pull the data
+`dvc pull`

+Make sure the `data/raw/allMeSH_2021.jsonl` file was pulled (the original data) as well as `data/raw/retagging/allMeSH_2021.2016-2021.jsonl` file with the retagged data so far.

 ## OPTIONAL: 3.
 Install MantisNLP `remote` to connect to a remote AWS instances
 `pip install git+https://github.com/ivyleavedtoadflax/remote.py.git`
 Then add your instance